mattexdee/encounter-library/docs/foundry-basics/actors.md

 ---

 # Actors
-Actors are what you'll use to represent your player's characters, creatures in the world, and NPCs as well as things like Vehicles and groups.
+Actors are what you'll use to represent your player's Characters, creatures in the world, and NPCs as well as things like Vehicles and Groups.
+You can think of an Actor as the character sheet or statblock of a creature.

 ---

 ## Create an Actor

-!!! info "Actor Types"
+??? foundry-tip "Actor Types"

     Most Game Systems have more than one type of Actor.
 For example, DnD5E has `Player Character`, `Non-Player Character`, `Vehicle`, and `Group`.